Tostig Godwinson: Exile and rebellion

 Harold Godwinson persuaded King Edward the Confessor to agree to the demands of the rebels.
 Tostig was outlawed a short time later, possibly early in November, because he refused to accept his deposition as commanded by Edward.
 This led to the fateful confrontation and enmity between the two Godwinsons.
 At a meeting of the king and his council, Tostig publicly accused Harold of fomenting the rebellion.
 Harold was keen to unify England in the face of the grave threat from William of Normandy, who had openly declared his intention to take the English throne.
 It was likely that Harold had exiled his brother to ensure peace and loyalty in the north.
 Tostig, however, plotted vengeance.

 Tostig, along with his family and some loyal thegns, took refuge with his brother-in-law, Baldwin V, Count of Flanders.
-He travelled to Normandy and attempted to form an alliance with William, who was related to his wife.
+He travelled to Normandy and attempted to form an alliance with William, who was his wife’s first cousin.
 Baldwin provided him with a fleet and he landed in the Isle of Wight in May 1066, where he collected money and provisions.
 He raided the coast as far as Sandwich but was forced to retreat when King Harold called out land and naval forces.
 He moved north and after an unsuccessful attempt to get his brother Gyrth to join him, he raided Norfolk and Lincolnshire.
 The Earls Edwin and Morcar defeated him decisively.
 Deserted by his men, he fled to his ally, King Malcolm III of Scotland.
 Tostig spent the summer of 1066 in Scotland.

 He made contact with King Harald III Hardrada of Norway and persuaded him to invade England.
 One of the sagas claims that he sailed for Norway, and greatly impressed the Norwegian king and his court, managing to sway a decidedly unenthusiastic Hardrada, who had just concluded a long and inconclusive war with Denmark, into raising a levy to take the throne of England.
 With Hardrada's aid, Tostig sailed up the Humber and Ouse, defeating Morcar and Edwin at the Battle of Fulford two miles to the south of York.